This is part of Diane’s Literature Course II Series

 The list of topics we could have chosen for discussion is endless.
 The Odyssey has been more than adequately analyzed by countless people more qualified than I. This time around, I asked the girls to write their essays on the subject of temptation.

-Return to Literature For the Ages Series
+Return to Literature Course II Series